-A Local’s Guide to Visiting Milos, Greece
+A Local’s Guide to Milos, Greece

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

 Milos is an island forged by volcanic eruptions that took place in the Aegean sea from to 2-3 million years ago until 90.000 years ago.
-The volcanic origins of this blessed gem carved a distinctive scenery unlike any other in the world with volcanic rocks, colorful beaches, breathtaking sea caves and lunar landscapes.
+The volcanic origins of this blessed gem carved a distinctive scenery unlike any other in the world with volcanic rocks, colorful beaches, breathtaking sea caves, and lunar landscapes.

 The island of Milos was also the home of the infamous Venus de Milo statue, one of world art history's most significant sculptures which captivates audiences up to this day.
 Unearthed at Milos island in the year 1820 and exhibited at the Louvre Museum, this super-sized marble that is believed to depict Goddess Aphrodite, is an art masterpiece that celebrates female beauty in perfect form and shape.